-6. Cosmos by Carl Sagan – My blurb won’t do it justice.
+My blurb won’t do it justice.
 You just have to read this book.
 Even though parts of it are factually incorrect.

 Evolution and Human History

-10. The Selfish Gene* by Richard Dawkins – Dawkins is known best for being a fearless atheist, but he is first and foremost an evolutionary biologist.
-The Selfish Gene is his first book, in which Dawkins coined the term “meme”.
+The Selfish Gene is Dawkins’ first book, in which he coined the term “meme”.
 I started reading this book once, only to find that it was above my reading level, but those with a deeper understanding of scientific jargon rave about it.
 It explains how genetics moves evolution, which fills a huge gap that was absent from Origin.

-11. Why Evolution is True by Jerry Coyne – Now we’re getting to books that a non-scientist like myself can understand!
 I cannot recommend Why Evolution is True enough.
 It is simple, going through how biological evolution is supported by several fields of science, and subtly dismantles creationism as it goes.
 Even though Jerry Coyne is a horrible person.

-17. Boy Erased: A Memoir of Identity, Faith, and Family by Garrard Conley – This is the memoir of a boy raised by a Baptist minister and taught that homosexuality is a choice that is inherently sinful.
+This is the memoir of a boy raised by a Baptist minister and taught that homosexuality is a choice that is inherently sinful.
 When he is outed to his parents as a teenager, he is sent to conversion therapy.
 Boy Erased is also a 2018 movie.
 (Predictably, the book is better.
-The movie is over-dramatized and inaccurate.)
+The movie is somewhat fictionalized.)

 Deconversion & Self-Help

 17. Why I Left / Why I Stayed: Conversations on Christianity Between an Evangelical Father and His Humanist Son by Tony and Bart Campolo